gamesbook/protograf/docs/source/using_fonts.rst

   and ``Ubuntu-M`` for the light, regular and medium styles.
 By default, :doc:`protograf <index>` will attempt to find and use the *regular* style if no plain version is available.

+On an Ubuntu Linux machine, your new font file could be installed into ``./home/USERNAME/.local/share/fonts``.

 Font Styles
 -----------